lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 “the role of print personality as a form of mediation, that is, both attacks on personalities by the radical press but also the development of personae by writers and booksellers” (29)

-The ‘but is it literature’ question: “Placing this study within the series ‘Cambridge Studies in Romanticism’ implies an understanding of popular radicalism as a kind of ‘literary’ culture.
-At least, it argues for the centrality of the writing, production, and circulation of printed texts that took up so much of the time of the radical societies.”(18) Nonetheless, the book stands independent from “Romanticism and its major poets, novelists, and playwrights” (18). “this formation and the associated identification of the literary with what John Thelwall called ‘sallies of the imagination’ were the product of a crisis brought on by the emergence of the popular radical culture opened up in this book, but the story is not a straightforward one.
-Thelwall himself could identify ‘literature’ both with a domain of imagination separable from politics and with print as the principal engine of emancipatory change.”
-(18)